 Your program can get paid by either direct deposit or by check.
 Your business office will get 3 separate payments 6 weeks apart.
 Learn how to set up direct deposit with the Office of the State Comptroller.

-Keep in mind that all of these funds are taxable, so maintain records of how you use them.
-Your program also needs to spend all of these funds by September 30, 2023.
+Keep in mind that all of these funds are taxable, so maintain records of how you use the funds.
+Your program also need to spend all of these funds by September 30, 2023.

 How do you calculate the amount of money my program will receive?

-The amount your program will get is based on a number of factors — its licensed capacity, accreditation status, whether it received Care 4 Kids benefits, and more.
+The amount your program will get is based on a number of factors — its licensed capacity, accreditation status, whether it’s eligible for Care 4 Kids funding, and more.
 We’ll automatically calculate the amount for you when you apply based on data validated by OEC or 2-1-1 Child Care.
-If you’re interested in the details, you can learn more about the funding formula for family child care homes and the funding formula for child care centers and group child care homes.
+If you’re interested in the details, you can learn more about the formula for child care centers and the formula for family child care homes.
+[LINK].